ru-corporate/boo/README.md

 #### Developper

-- `boo.path.default_data_folder` shows where the CSV files on a computer.
+- `boo.path.default_data_folder` shows where the CSV files are on a computer.
 - `boo.columns` controls CSV column selection and naming.
+- `boo.dataframe` makes canonic CSV.
-- `boo.year.TIMESTAMPS` is in change of finding proper URLs, which change with website updates.
+- `boo.year.TIMESTAMPS` help to find proper URLs, which change along with Rosstat website updates.
 - New annual dataset released around September-October.

 ## Script